Zachary Ebin President

 Deidre Fominaya Bacco President

 Deidre Bacco has the following registered training with the Suzuki Association of the Americas (SAA) and maintains an active membership with the SAA.

-Toni Ferguson Vice-President
+Toni Ferguson Member At-Large

 Mrs. Toni Ferguson is a professional violinist with over 30 years of performing and teaching experience.
 She performs frequently as a freelance musician around Nashville, playing in various regional orchestras and recording sessions.
 Mrs. Ferguson is the Co Director of the Suzuki Center of Nashville on the Dominican Campus, and the director of the St. Cecilia Chamber Ensemble.
 She also teaches private lessons through The Overbrook School, St. Cecilia Academy, The Harpeth Hall School, Montgomery Bell Academy along with maintaining a private studio.

 Mrs. Ferguson is one of the founding members of the Middle Tennessee Suzuki Association and the Founder and former Director of the Austin Peay Continuing Education Suzuki After-School Program, (now community music school)- in Clarksville, Tennessee and The Belmont College Suzuki Program.
-She is currently on the Board of Directors.
-Of the MTSA.
+She is currently on the Board of Directors of the MTSA.

 In addition to teaching full time, Mrs. Ferguson has professional experience with each of the following groups: Nashville Symphony Orchestra, Middle Tennessee Philharmonic, Cape Cod Monomoy Theatre Orchestra, Nashville Children's Theatre Orchestra, Tennessee Repertory Theatre Orchestra, Craig Duncan Orchestra, The Wedding Company, Nashville Silver Strings, Blackwire (Rock), Augusta Symphony Orchestra (Ga.), Columbia Philharmonic Orchestra(S.C.), freelance work for weddings, church services and private parties across the state.